 Day 5-6 - Kermanshah - Shiraz

-- Our desert journey continues today as we travel via Shush and Ahvaz to Shiraz.
+- Your desert journey continues today as you travel via Shush and Ahvaz to Shiraz.

 - Once as grand and important as Persepolis, Shush today is a pleasant small town with several places of historical interest.

-- We visit the ancient city and the Tomb of Daniel, a Muslim pilgrimage site with intriguing links to both Judaism and Christianity, as the relics here belong to the same Daniel who fell foul of the lions' den in the Old Testament.
+- You will visit the ancient city and the Tomb of Daniel, a Muslim pilgrimage site with intriguing links to both Judaism and Christianity, as the relics here belong to the same Daniel who fell foul of the lions' den in the Old Testament.

-- Our next stop is at Choqa Zanbil, where the splendid Elamite-era brick ziggurat has earnt UNESCO World Heritage protection and the astounding condition of the bricks belies their great age.
+- Your next stop is at Choqa Zanbil, where the splendid Elamite-era brick ziggurat has earnt UNESCO World Heritage protection and the astounding condition of the bricks belies their great age.

-- These are long days of travel, but the Pearl of Persia awaits us - Shiraz.
-Its very name brings forth visions of tranquil gardens, lavish palaces, philosophers, artists, poets and our sense of anticipation grows as we approach Iran's cultural capital.
+- These are long days of travel, but the Pearl of Persia awaits you - Shiraz.
+Its very name brings forth visions of tranquil gardens, lavish palaces, philosophers, artists, poets and your sense of anticipation will grow as you approach Iran's cultural capital.

 Day 7 - Persepolis & Pasargadae

-- We take a morning excursion to visit the remains of Persepolis, one-time centre of the Persian Empire and one of the great cities of the ancient world.
+- You will take a morning excursion to visit the remains of Persepolis, one-time centre of the Persian Empire and one of the great cities of the ancient world.

 - The Takhte Jamshid complex of palaces, considered the historic marvel of the country, was constructed in the reign of Darius I and took about 150 years to complete.
 The grandeur of these monuments is certainly impressive.